informalsystems/interchain/security/rate-limiter.md

 - For (3), channel value = the available supply (minted) of denom in the sender chain.
 - For (4), channel value = the available supply of denom in the receiver chain.

-It is possible that the channel values are very small or even zero.
-Rate limiters should only be put in place or activated when channel values are considered high enough.

 The figure below ([figure source][denoms-figure-source]) shows a few examples of transfers that fall into the different categories described above.
-There are three chains, A, B and C. One channel is created between A and B with channel identifiers `cha1` on A and `chb1` on B. A second channel is created between B and C with channel identifiers `chb2` on B and `chc1` on C.
-There are `100 a` tokens minted on chain A.
+There are three chains, A, B and C. One channel is created between A and B with channel identifiers `cha1` on A and `chb1` on B. A second channel is created between B and C with channel identifiers `chb2` on B and `chc1` on C. Let `a` be the native token of chain A and assume that there are `100 a` tokens minted on chain A.
 The figure shows the following transfers:

 - `10 a` tokens are sent from A to B - case 1: sender is the source.
   - channel value = `100 a`
-  - `10 a` tokens are escrowed on A to the `cha1` account.
+  - `10 a` tokens are escrowed on A to the `cha1` escrow account.

 - the `10 a` tokens from A are received on B - case 4: receiver is not the source (denom is **prefixed**).
   - channel value = `0 chb1/a`